zhongyang219/MusicPlayer2/Documents/update_log_en-us.md

 **[简体中文](./update_log.md) | English**<br>

 # MusicPlayer2 Update log
+## V2.70.1 (2020/08/27)

+* Fixed the problem of the play random and play shuffle did not work properly when the number of tracks in the playlist is too large.

 ## V2.70 (2020/08/26)

 * Fixed the problem of getting some FLAC audio tag information and album cover.